 I’ve spent far too many summers wishing I had done more in the outdoors, specifically backpacking.
 Summer after summer would pass and I'd fail to pursue whatever adventure I had played out in my head.
-A lack of basic backpacking knowledge locked me up to the point where instead of just going, I remained home on weekends with a head full of wishes.
+A lack of basic backpacking knowledge locked me up to the point where instead of just going, I remained home on weekends with a head full of wishes, dreams, and disappointment.

 Backpacking is easy

 The truth is, backpacking isn’t actually all that complicated.
 It just LOOKS complicated because stores like REI make it practically impossible to see the forest through the trees.
 I know, because I’ve been there.

 I promise in time you’re going to find that backpacking is about as simple of an activity as can be and the more simple you make it, the better it often gets.

 Because there’s something really special about unplugging from the world and reconnecting with nature, even if it’s for a single night.
 It grounds us again and has a strange way of renewing the soul.
 I once asked a guest on the podcast why it is she thinks the wilderness helps us see again, and her response was “because it’s like we’re going home to where we belong.”

 The best part of it all is that backpacking comes in a multitude of styles and literally anyone, and I mean ANYONE, can do it.
 Big, small, old, young - it doesn’t matter.
 There is no profile to what a “backpacker” is or is not.
 Only you can decide for yourself what your style is, what you enjoy, and it’s all based on why you’re out there in the first place.